 One major goal in ecology is to understand how trophic relationships vary over space and time, which is often done by quantifying an organism’s trophic position (TP) on a continuous scale.
 Stable isotope analysis is widely used to assess trophic position (Post, 2002; Martínez del Rio et al., 2009).
 In particular, the ratio of stable isotopes of nitrogen (15N:14N, δ15N) is used to estimate TP of consumer organisms because of changes in the proportion of light to heavy nitrogen isotopes during trophic transfers (DeNiro & Epstein, 1981; Minagawa & Wada, 1984).
 Trophic transfers result in consumers having tissues being enriched with the heavy isotope relative to their food resource.
 Nitrogen isotope analysis can therefore be used to quantify shifts in trophic structure from species invasions (Vander Zanden & Rasmussen, 1999; Hickerson et al., 2019; Kirk et al., 2022a) and across environmental gradients (Maitland & Rahel, 2023), or to understand contaminant exposure or biomagnification (McHuron et al., 2018; Lepak et al., 2019).
 However, in aquatic ecosystems, large spatial variability in nitrogen isotope ratios at the base of local food webs can make comparisons of TP among sites or along environmental gradients problematic (Anderson & Cabana, 2005; Barnes et al., 2008).

 Variability in δ15N values arises from natural (e.g., in situ denitrification and nitrogen fixation) and anthropogenic (i.e., land use) processes (Chappuis et al., 2017).
 Agricultural runoff, sewage effluent, or livestock manure increase denitrified components of nitrogen in the system through bacterial decomposition.
 During decomposition, bacteria preferentially assimilate 14N over 15N which results in elevated δ15N values that enter the system and propagate up the food web (Di Lascio et al., 2013).
 In the Saint Lawrence lowlands in Quebec, Canada, δ15N values of primary consumers increased up to 15 ‰ with regional nitrogen loading from synthetic fertilizers and manure from pig, chicken and cattle operations (Anderson & Cabana, 2005).
 In contrast, watersheds in the northeastern United States dominated by natural forest cover exhibit variability in δ15N of primary consumers on the order of 2 ‰ (Mayer et al., 2002).
 In streams in northeastern Spain, δ15N values of basal resources are highest in human-impacted mainstem locations (Pastor et al., 2013).
-Futher, anthropogenic land-use practices have been shown to increase δ15N values in lacustrine systems in Rhode Island (Lake et al., 2001) and boreal streams in south-central Sweden (Bergfur et al., 2009).
+Further, anthropogenic land-use practices have increased δ15N values in lacustrine systems in Rhode Island (Lake et al., 2001) and boreal streams in south-central Sweden (Bergfur et al., 2009).
 Accordingly, comparing TP estimates without correcting for these baseline differences in δ15N values among locations can lead to erroneous inferences of food web structure and trophic relationships.